Several publishers come to mind when researching in this subject area:

 The Reference Desk is open only at the Langson Library.
 There is no Reference Service at the Science Library.
 Please contact me with any questions at email@example.com

-All Libraries will be closed Monday, January 21 for MLK Day; Monday, February 18 for President's Day and will be open 24 hours from March 14-21 for Final Exams.
+All Libraries will be closed Monday, November 11 for Veterans Day; Thursday/Friday, November 28-29 for Thanksgiving and will be open 24 hours from December 9-16 for Final Exams.

 If you are leaving the libraries or walking around the campus alone after dark, please contact Campus Safety Escorts at 949-824-7233 for a free ride to any campus residence hall, parking lot or nearby apartment complex.